Weakly coupled two slow- two fast systems, folded node and mixed mode oscillationsM: Introduction

 \section{Introduction}

 {\it Canard phenomenon}, known also as {\em canard explosion} is a transition from a small, Hopf type oscillation to a relaxation oscillation, occurring upon variation of a parameter.
 This transition has been first found in the context of the van der Pol equation \cite{eb-jlc-fd-md_81}, and soon after in numerous models of phenomena occurring in engineering and in chemical reactions \cite{mb_88}.
 A common feature of all these models is the presence of time scale separation (one slow, one fast variable).
 A particular feature of canard explosion is that it takes place in a very small parameter interval.
-For the van der Pol system, where the ratio of the timescales is given by a small parameter $\eps$, the width of this parameter interval can be estimated by $O(\exp(-c/\eps)$, where $c>0$ is a fixed positive constant.
+For the van der Pol system, where the ratio of the timescales is given by a small parameter $\eps$, the width of this parameter interval can be estimated by $O(\exp(-c/\eps)$, where $c>0$ is a fixed positive constant \footnote{Strictly speaking, if one defines canard explosion transition between small canards ans canard cycles with large head, then the width of the parameter interval where the transition takes place is given by $O(\exp(-c/\eps)$. }.
 The transition occurs through a sequence of {\it canard cycles} whose striking feature is that they contain segments following closely a stable slow manifold and subsequently an unstable slow manifold.

 The work on canard explosion led to investigations of slow/fast systems in three dimensions, with two slow and one fast variables.
 In the context of these systems the concept of a {\em canard solution} or simply {\em canard} has been introduced, as a solution passing from a stable to an unstable slow manifold \cite{eb_90,am-ps-hl-eg_98,ps-mw_01}.
 Canards arise near so called folded singularities of which the best known is folded node \cite{eb_90,ps-mw_01} and \cite{mw_05}.
 Unlike in systems with one slow variable, canards occur robustly (in $O(1)$ parameter regions) in systems with two slow variables.
 Related to canards are Mixed Mode Oscillations (MMOs), which are trajectories that combine small oscillations and large oscillations of relaxation type, both recurring in an alternating manner.
 Recently there has been a lot of interest in MMOs that arise due to the presence of canards, starting with the work of Milik, Szmolyan, Loeffelmann and Groeller \cite{am-ps-hl-eg_98}.
 The small oscillations arise during the passage of the trajectories near a folded node or a related folded singularity.
 The dynamics near the folded singularity is transient, yet recurrent: the trajectories return to the neighborhood of the folded singularity by way of a global return mechanism \cite{mb-mk-mw_06}.